hujhax/austin-improv-wiki/Paul Normandin.md

 Paul was a teaching assistant at [[The Hideout Theatre]] in 2013 and [[Merlin Works]] in 2019.
 Paul was the producer of [[The Hideout Theatre]]'s annual [[WaffleFest]] from 2014 to 2018.

 Paul retired from the position of Senior Planning and Project Advisor for Laboratory and Infectious Diseases for the State of Texas in October of 2018.
 Paul remains a Project Management Institute certified Project Management Professional.
-Paul teaches Improv and Storytelling classes and workshops.
-In his spare time, he lives to play [http://https://austinultimate.org/ "Ultimate"], run Dungeons and Dragons weekly and [https://en.wikipedia.org/wiki/Firefly_Role-Playing_Game "Firefly Role Playing Game"] Campaigns, and write.
+Paul took on the Role of Dean of [[Merlin Works Institute for Improvisation]] in 2021 and left the role in 2024.
+Paul continues to teach to include Improv and Storytelling classes and workshops.
+In his spare time, he lives to play [http://https://austinultimate.org/ "Ultimate"], run weekly [https://en.wikipedia.org/wiki/Tabletop_role-playing_game "Tabletop Role-Playing Game"] Campaigns, and write speculative fiction.

 ## More Information
 * [http://yesandrew.com/2013/10/11/in-praise-of-paul-normandin/ "In Praise Of..." post] by [[Mia Iseman]].